Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Step 2: Set And Wet The Coffee Filter

-Chemex filters come folded with four layers.
-Spread open only one layer of the filter and place the three-layer side of the filter against the glass spout.
-The thicker side prevents the filter from collapsing on the spout.
-We need to keep the spout airway open to allow the coffee to drain through the filter.
+Chemex filters are folded into four layers.
+Spread open one layer of the filter and place the three-layer side of the filter against the glass spout.

 Step 3: The Bloom